szuecs/gin-gomonitor/README.md

 }
 ```

-Next you initialize the CounterAspect defined by Gin-Gomonitor and your
+Next, initialize the CounterAspect defined by Gin-Gomonitor and your own CustomAspect (defined above):
-own CustomAspect defined above:

 ```go
     router := gin.New()